vjurj/Tabletop-Rules/Systems/DnD5e/Races/Human.md

-Ability Score Increase.
-Your ability scores each increase by 1.
+Ability Score Increase: Your ability scores each increase by 1.

-Speed.
-Your base walking speed is 30 feet.
+Speed: Your base walking speed is 30 feet.

-Languages.
-You can speak, read, and write Common and one extra language of your choice.
+Languages: You can speak, read, and write Common and one extra language of your choice.